Reality Check: Men Are Much More Driven by Hormones Than Women

-The biggest thing that we can learn from this is that even though women go through a 29 day hormonal, reproductive cycle, men have their own version that happens much more often – every 15 to 20 minutes, PLUS seven additional potential hormonal sub-cycles.
+The biggest takeaway is that just as women go through a 29-day hormonal reproductive cycle, men have their own version that happens every 15-20 minutes…..plus 7 more potential hormonal sub-cycles.

-Compared with men’s crazy hormonal potential and swings, the regularity of the female cycle with only one predictable hormonal swing almost seems abnormal!
+I think men have such a crazy hormonal potential and swing that the regularity of the female cycle with one predictable hormonal swing…. looks abnormal!

-I once heard a woman presenter talk about men’s hormonal cycles and she said that if your man is not paying attention at a specific point in time, or if you don’t like his response, simply wait for 20 minutes and this will change.
-At the time, I was skeptical about this statement, but now it seems that this may actually be true!
+When discussing men’s hormonal cycles, I heard a woman presenter once say that if your man is not paying attention at the moment, or you don’t like his response, wait 20 minutes, and it will change.
+Seems actually true!

-Understanding this, and realizing that the distractedness, “stress” behavior, sleep disturbance, and irritability that some men go through may be caused by hormonal changes together with the lack of expressive avenues of their hormonal fluctuations, can help you distinguish between a moody angry dude and a man suffering from mild to moderate depression.
+Understanding this and realizing that the distractedness, “stress” behavior, sleep disturbance, and irritability that some men go through may be more hormonal than anything.

-Man up (I hate that term) and build some awareness my brothers, and consider taking relevant steps to help yourself, as it might just be that it’s actually you, and not her, that is being hormonal!
+Man up (I hate that term) and build awareness, my brothers, and take steps to help yourself because it just might be you and not her that is hormonal!

 The answer is not taking testosterone……there is so much that can be done to improve both the testosterone number and the efficiency of it for men of all ages.